-In autumn 2021, radio listeners used digital platforms for an average of 75 out of 100 minutes of radio every day.
-This was announced by the Digital Migration working group (WG DigiMig) at the ARARO meeting on 4 February 2022.
-Digital radio use has jumped 26 percentage points over the last six years, from 49% in autumn 2015 to 75% last autumn.
+In spring 2022, radio listeners used digital platforms for an average of 75 out of 100 minutes of radio every day.
+This was announced by the Digital Migration working group (WG DigiMig) at SwissRadioDay on 25 August 2022.
+Digital radio use has jumped 26 percentage points over the last six years, from 49% in autumn 2015 to 75% last spring.
 Meanwhile, FM use has halved over the same period, dropping from 51% to 25%.
-Only 12 out of 100 people surveyed said that they still listen to FM radio only.
-Listening to the radio online is becoming increasingly popular and – accounting for 37 of 100 minutes of radio listening – is practically neck and neck with DAB+ use (38 minutes).
+Only 13 out of 100 people surveyed said that they still listen to FM radio exclusively.
+Listening to the radio online accounts for around one third of radio listening, while DAB+ at 41% has clearly become the most popular digital radio technology.

-The digitalisation trend is most advanced in the German-speaking part of Switzerland, where some 77% of radio use is either via DAB+ or the internet (69% in French-speaking Switzerland, 68% in Italian-speaking Switzerland).
-In both the French and Italian-speaking regions, the internet is the most popular platform, accounting for slightly over a third of all radio use.
+The switch to digital radio is quite widespread and now seems to be reaching a high plateau, especially in the German-speaking part of Switzerland, where some 76% of radio use is either via DAB+ or the internet (72% in French-speaking Switzerland, 75% in Italian-speaking Switzerland).

 Digital radio now accounts for at least around 70% of use in each age group.
-Digital migration is most advanced among the 15 to 34 year olds, who represent 85% of use; among this cohort, the internet is the most popular platform, with 51% of radio use.
-Digital radio accounts for 69% of radio use among listeners aged 55 and over.
-DAB+ is the most popular platform for this age group, at 41%.
+Digital migration is most advanced among 15- to 34-year-olds, at 82% of use; among this cohort, the internet is the most popular platform, with 44%.
+Digital radio accounts for 70% of radio use among listeners aged 55 and over.

 Home is by far the most popular place to listen to the radio (64% of all radio use).
-Some 19% of all radio listening takes place at work, mainly via DAB+ (41%) or the internet (38%).
-Radio listening in the car accounts for 12%.
-The highest proportion of radio use in cars is via DAB+ (47%).
-Together with the 12% for internet listening, a total of 59% of radio use in the car is now digital.
+Some 18% of all radio listening takes place at work, mainly via DAB+ (44%) or the internet (36%).
+Radio listening in cars accounts for 12% of overall use.
+The highest proportion of radio use in cars is also via DAB+ (51%).
+Together with the 11% for internet listening, a total of 62% of radio use in cars is now digital.

 Six million DAB+ radios sold – DAB+ is the standard in all new cars

-Almost 300,000 DAB+ radios were sold in Switzerland in 2021.
-An additional 285,000 DAB+ devices were fitted in vehicles.
-This pushes the total number of DAB+ radios in Switzerland up to nearly 6 million.
-In addition, a DAB+ radio was fitted as standard in 99.7% of all cars sold in 2021.
+Around 250,000 DAB+ radios were sold in Switzerland in the first half of 2022.
+An additional 125,000 DAB+ devices were fitted in vehicles.
+This pushes the total number of DAB+ radios in Switzerland up to around 6.25 million.
+In addition, a DAB+ radio was fitted as standard in 99.9% of all new cars.